Clinical Neuroscience Immersion Experience (CNI-X) at Stanford University

 NOTE: Before beginning the application, please be prepared to submit a few sentences on why you are interested in joining our program and what you hope to gain from the experience.
 Please limit your responses to 100 words or less.

-Please contact Byers at email@example.com
+Please contact the lead coordinator, Byers, at email@example.com